llee454/hornet-website/modules/template/Readme.md

 }

 /*
+  Unittest for getLine.

+  Confirms that the function returns an array of template objects, representing the given template's ancestors.
+*/
+QUnit.test ('getLine', function (assert) {
+  assert.expect (5);
+  var done = assert.async ();

+  var section0 = createExampleTemplates ();
+  var section1 = section0.children [0];

+  assert.strictEqual (section0.getPath ().length, 1, 'getPath returns a single-item array for section0, because it has no ancestors.');
+  assert.strictEqual (section1.getPath ().length, 2, 'getPath returns a two-item array for section0, because it has one ancestor.');
+  assert.strictEqual (section1.children [0].getPath ().length, 3, 'getPath returns a three-item array for section0, because it has two ancestors.');
+  assert.strictEqual (section1.getPath () [0], section0, 'The first object returned by section1.getPath is identical to its parent, tsection0.');
+  assert.strictEqual (section1.getPath () [1].id, section1.id, 'The second object returned by section1.getPath is identical to section1.');
+  done ();
+})

+/*
   Accepts no arguments and returns an integer representing the level of the template, as determined by its path.